proofrock/filetunnel/README.md

 It employs a "jump server" to which it will reverse tunnel - via SSH - a local web server it creates.
 In principle, this jump server can be something you already have, all that is needed is SSH access to it.

-It has been tested under Linux, both for the source and destination system; it will be adapted to Windows and MacOS.
+It has been tested under Linux and Windows; it should reasonably work in MacOS too.

 ## Prerequisites